Agency outsourcing systems: add offshore capacity without chaos

 Write the handoff as a client-quality rulebook

 A useful outsourcing system is shorter than most agency SOP folders.
-For the first lane, write the trigger, inputs, steps, output format, quality checks, and escalation rules.
-Add 3 good examples and 3 bad examples.
-Screenshots help more than long explanations.
+For the first lane, write the trigger, inputs, steps, finished work format, quality checks, and ask-for-help rules.
+Add 3 good and 3 bad examples; screenshots help more than long explanations.

 Use exact language where mistakes would hurt.
 For a client report lane: "If a metric drops more than 20% week over week, flag it in the notes and tag the account lead before the report is sent."
 For content uploads: "Do not publish until the headline, author, links, images, and CTA have been checked against the launch sheet."